merenlab/anvio.org/tutorials/interactive-interface/index.md

 {% include IMAGE path="/images/interactive-interface/exercise2_14.png" width=80 %}

-Don't forget to save that new collection, with a different name so you don't overwrite the previous collection.
+Don't forget to save that new collection with a different name so you don't overwrite the previous collection.
 As a reminder: **you can have as many collections of bins as you want.**

 <div class="extra-info" markdown="1">

 <span class="extra-info-header">States and Collections for collaboration</span>

 All the states and collections are stored in one of the input databases for either {% include PROGRAM name="anvi-interactive" %} or {% include PROGRAM name="anvi-display-pan" %} (also valid for all interactive commands in anvi'o).
-Which means that if you were to share these databases with a colleague/collaborator who also has anvi'o on their computer: they will be able to load your **States** and **Collections**, modify them, add new ones, etc.
+Which means that if you were to share these databases with a colleague/collaborator who also has anvi'o on their computer, they would be able to load your **States** and **Collections**, modify them, add new ones, etc.

-You can also export/import states and collections manually from the command line with the command {% include PROGRAM name="anvi-import-state" %}/{% include PROGRAM name="anvi-export-state" %} and {% include PROGRAM name="anvi-import-collection" %}/{% include PROGRAM name="anvi-export-collection" %}.
+You can also export/import states and collections manually from the command line with the commands {% include PROGRAM name="anvi-import-state" %}/{% include PROGRAM name="anvi-export-state" %} and {% include PROGRAM name="anvi-import-collection" %}/{% include PROGRAM name="anvi-export-collection" %}.

 </div>